-- A maximum of 108 quarter credits earned at a community college can be transferred to Linfield College.
-1. - In general, only courses with letter prefixes and numbers above 100 are accepted at Linfield. - Courses in which a grade of "C" or better has been earned are transferable to Linfield. - Courses used to fulfill Linfield Curriculum requirements must be at least three credit hours.
-A course that transfers as a two semester hour course will not on its own serve as an equivalent to a three semester hour course. - While no single course can fill more than one Area of Inquiry, many courses may contribute simultaneously to an Area of Inquiry and the major.
-Careful records should be kept by students and their advisors each semester regarding the LC designations of selected courses.
+- 1. A maximum of 108 quarter credits earned at a community college can be transferred to Linfield College. - 2.
+In general, only courses with letter prefixes and numbers above 100 are accepted at Linfield. - 3.
+Courses in which a grade of "C" or better has been earned are transferable to Linfield. - 4.
+In addition, there are two courses required to meet the Diversity Requirement and two courses required in Writing-Intensive courses.
+These requirements can be met by courses from the five Areas of Inquiry. - 5.
+Students must demonstrate math proficiency by the time they have completed 60 semester hours through one of the following means: Score 520 or higher on the mathematics portion of the SAT; complete a college math course at or above the level of intermediate algebra with a grade of "C" or better (a" C-" does not count); or pass the Math Proficiency test that will be offered during the fall and spring Entry Colloquium sessions on the McMinnville campus.
+For transfer students, math proficiency must be demonstrated by the end of the student's first year at Linfield. - 6.
+Courses used to fulfill Linfield Curriculum requirements must be at least three credit hours.
+A course that transfers as a two semester hour course will not on its own serve as an equivalent to a three semester hour course. - 7.
+While no single course can fill more than one Area of Inquiry, many courses may contribute simultaneously to an Area of Inquiry, the Diversity Requirement, and the Writing Intensive Requirement.
+Careful records should be kept by students and their advisors each semester regarding the LC designations of selected courses. - 8.
 This guide is subject to change without notice and should not be regarded as a contract between Linfield College and students attending Southwestern Oregon Community College.
 Please consult the Linfield College Course Catalog or contact Linfield College for more information.